-THEME ALLOCATED: Green Skills for the Economy l evel] PARTNER ORGANISATION: Future in Perspective Ltd. TITLE OF Local Products and Purchasing [Advanced THE WEBQUEST: THE WEBQUEST: Level]
+THEME ALLOCATED: Green Skills for the Economy PARTNER ORGANISATION: Future in Perspective Ltd. TITLE OF THE WEBQUEST: Local Products and Purchasing [Advanced Level]

 INTRODUCTION

 The term local consumption refers to a type of economy that is based on the community, where we acquire services and buy products that are produced locally.
 Buying local has the power to reimagine economic systems.
 It creates economic advantages such as directly supporting the economy of the people in your locality.
 It also means that you are making a conscious decision to look after the planet.
 This helps to preserve the environment and contribute to a multitude of factors that benefit society as a whole.